 If you want to get serious about security but don’t want to pay for a hardware wallet, you can store your TRX on a paper wallet.
 This means that the private key for your TRX coins will be printed on a piece of paper that should be kept safe and secret.
 This website allows you to print your own paper wallet.

 You can find a complete list of additional recommended Tron wallets by the Tron foundation here.

 Once you have your wallet you’ll need to get your Tron address.
 A Tron address is a long string of letters and numbers that starts with a T. Here’s an example:

-A US-based cryptocurrency exchange founded in 2014, Bittrex offers a TRX/USD trading pair.
+Bittrex, a US-based cryptocurrency exchange founded in 2014, offers a TRX/USD trading pair.
 Another reason to consider this exchange is the relatively quick and easy registration process.
 However, Bittrex has poor reviews from users concerning customer support (or the lack of it).
 You can read my review of Bittrex here.

-An advanced exchange normally not suited for beginners.
-Bitfinex offers a TRX/USD and TRX/EUR market.
-The exchanges has high liquidity (i.e. a large number of traders) and offers reasonable fees.
+Bitfinex is an advanced exchange normally not suited for beginners.
+Bittrex allows you to buy Tron with USD or EUR.
+The exchange has high liquidity (i.e. a large number of traders) and offers reasonable fees.
 If you’re not new to trading this would probably be your best option.
 You can read my Bitfinex review here.

-Once you found your exchange, signed up and made the trade, make sure to withdraw the TRX to the Tron address you got on step 1.
-There are so many hacks and exchange failures going on that you want to make sure you’re the only one who has control over your coins.
+Once you found your exchange, signed up, and made the trade, make sure to withdraw the TRX to the Tron address you got on step 1.
+With so many hacks and exchange failures that happened in the past, you’ll want to make sure you’re the only one who has control over your coins.

 Tron has certainly captured the interest of many cryptocurrency investors, however, it’s still not showing the same signs of adoption as Bitcoin or Ethereum, so there’s a long way to go.
 It’s also one of the harder altcoins to buy since not many popular wallets support it.